Date of Award:

 This study provides understanding to the extent RTP should be addressed in schools.
 School problem-solving teams report that RTP can be problematic in school settings; however, it can be prevented with school-wide intervention and intervened with individual and small-group interventions.

 Basinger, Jason C., "Perspective and Practices to Address Rough-and-Tumble Play in the School Setting: A Survey of School-Wide Positive Behavior Support Teams in Utah" (2012).
 All Graduate Theses and Dissertations.
-Paper 1382.
+1382.